About arc42

 5. The user is authenticated.

-6. The user is redirected to the menu.
-The user can access to its statistics (interaction with the UserService) and play the game.
+6. The user is redirected to the home menu.
+The user can access to its statistics and play games.

 7. Notify that the credentials are invalid.